 meaning "child".
 Other kanji combinations are possible.

-SA'D m Arabic
+Sa'd m Arabic

-SADAF f Arabic
+Sadaf f Arabic

-Means "seashell, mother-of-pearl" in Arabic.
+Means "seashell, mother-of-pearl"

-SAFFRON f English (Rare)
+Saffron f English (Rare)

-From the English word which refers either to a spice, the crocus flower from which it is harvested, or the yellow-orange colour of the spice.
+From the English word that refers either to a spice, the crocus flower from which it is harvested, or the yellow-orange colour of the spice.
 It is derived via Old French from Arabic زعفران (za'faran)

 , itself probably from Persian meaning "gold leaves".

-SAGA f Norse Mythology, Swedish, Icelandic
+Saga f Norse Mythology, Swedish, Icelandic

-SAGE f & m English (Modern)
+Sage f & m English (Modern)